APT System

 APT 137 Preamplifier

-For more demanding applications, the Enhanced Polar Preamplifier is designed to go with our Quadrafilar Helix antenna, although it can equally be used with our crossed dipole or any other antenna where the best possible performance is required.
+The Enhanced Polar Preamplifier is designed to go with our Quadrafilar Helix antenna, although it can equally be used with our crossed dipole or any other antenna where the best possible performance is required.
 It has the lowest noise figure on typically just 0.5dB and bandpass filtering giving over 50dB rejection to pagers on 153MHz.

 An APT Polar system